 It has been declared by the General Assembly that the safe operation of commercial vehicles is a matter of statewide concern.
-It has also been declared, by the General Assembly, that ensuring compliance with state law and ensuring the equal distribution of fee payments, licenses, and taxes on motor carriers and the owners and operators of motor vehicles is an important state interest.
-The non-implementation of rules to carry out the purpose of the statutes would be contrary to the public health, peace, safety and welfare of the state.
+The General Assembly has also declared that ensuring compliance with state law and ensuring the equal distribution of fee payments, licenses, and taxes on motor carriers and the owners and operators of motor vehicles is an important state interest.
+The non-implementation of rules to carry out the purpose of the statutes would be contrary to public health, peace, safety, and welfare.
 For these reasons, it is necessary that these proposed amendments be adopted.